-Heading down the Newell Highway, rediscovering places along this major transport route west of the Divide is a great adventure.
-It has changed markedly over the years as many of the outback towns have become something of a destination on their own merit.
+Heading down the Newell Highway rediscovering places along this major transport route west of the Divide is a great adventure.
+Under a dark sky, it has changed markedly over the years as many of the outback towns have become something of a destination on their own merit.

 I never really understood the value of a ‘dark sky park’ such as the Warrumbungle NP until we checked out the Radio Telescope Centres along the route, which are made possible by the management of light pollution.

 Light pollution not only affects our nocturnal animals but also our view of the heavens.
 It all became very relevant when we first made our way to the Telescope Compact Array that sits 24km west of Narrabri.
 By the time we made it into Parkes, further south along Route 39, it all made a great deal of sense.

 THE CSIRO COMPACT ARRAY

 The CSIRO Compact Array, just west of Narrabri, are six immense telescopes, each weighing 270 tons, that are moved along a giant 3km rail track.
 This network simulates a radio telescope dish that would be 6km in diameter.
 They are in constant use observing the skies and are available across the globe for remote location research.
 The installation is well worth visit as is the free audio-visual theatre on-site, where you can learn more about the advanced Australian radio telescope network as an invaluable global installation.
 It’s a great introduction to what is a fascinating science.

 SIDING SPRINGS SKY OBSERVATORY